Best Film for the Nikon FTn

 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Nikon FTn.
-35mm film can also be called 135 film, and it’s the best-selling film format.
+The Nikon FTn uses 35mm film that is in metal canisters.
+The film can also be called 135 film, and it’s the most frequently used film format.

-120 or 220 film, used by medium format cameras, is the only other film format you are probably going to notice.
+120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to notice}.

-Just about all commercially available 35mm film distributed at this point has DX encoding on the canister.
-This will allow cameras to automatically detect and set the ISO when the film canister is loaded into the camera.
+Just about all available 35mm film for sale today has a DX code.
+This makes it possible for electronically controlled cameras to automatically detect and set the ISO when the film canister is put in the camera.

-DX-coding isn’t going to make a difference for the Nikon FTn because ISO is required to be dialed in manually with the ASA/ISO knob.
+DX-coding isn’t going to make a difference for the Nikon FTn because ISO must be manually selected.

-You will find limited options for where to develop 35mm film.
-For a more in-depth discussion of the options read my guide on Where to Get Film Developed.
+There are a variety of choices for where to have 35mm film processed.
+For a more extensive discussion of the possibilities you can check out my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get processed locally at pharmacies and big box stores.
-They ship the film away to be developed by a 3rd party.
-As a consequence, you won't get your developed negatives back.
+WARNING: Film doesn’t get processed on site at pharmacies and big box stores.
+They mail the film off to be processed by a separate company.
+That is why, you will not receive your developed negatives back.

 - Develop Film at Home